-• Ongoing: On an annual basis, review grant opportunities and other sources that can fund programs and prepare and submit applications where East Palo Alto is most competitive.
+- Ongoing: On an annual basis, review eligibility of existing local tax revenues and seek grant opportunities and other sources that can fund programs and prepare and submit applications where East Palo Alto is most competitive. - By end of 2026: Based on the findings of residents' needs in Program 2.1 and available funding, seek to establish a program that is sized for administrative efficiency and community effectiveness (such as \$100,000 initially.)